 I teach high school, and today one of my students was telling me that the expression "phat" — as in "bad" or "cool" — was really an acronym based on female body parts (Pussy, Hips, Ass, Tits).

-The “false etymology” route is the case with the word phat, an adjective defined in the Oxford English Dictionary as a slang term for:
+"Phat" is defined in the Oxford English Dictionary as a slang term for:

 a.
 Of a person, esp. a woman: sexy, attractive.